Charles Strouse, Broadway composer of ‘Annie’ and ‘Bye Bye Birdie,’ dies at 96 - WTOP News

 The popularity of “Birdie” spawned a film (with Van Dyke, Janet Leigh and Ann-Margret) in 1963 and a television adaptation with Jason Alexander and Vanessa Williams in 1995.

-Strouse and Adams gave several non-musical theater stars, including Sammy Davis Jr. and Lauren Bacall, stage successes.
+Strouse and Adams gave several non-musical theater stars, including Sammy Davis Jr. and Lauren Bacall, stage successes for “Golden Boy” and “All About Eve,” respectively.

-For “Golden Boy” (1964), based on the Clifford Odets play, Strouse and Adams had to get Davis’ OK for everything.
-“His agents would not let him sign the contract until he approved every word and note that Lee and I wrote,” the composer told the AP.
-“Which meant that we had to, at great expense to the producer, follow Sammy all over the world. … We spent three years of our lives, a week or so each month, out in Las Vegas, playing songs for him.”

-“Applause” (1970) was adapted from the Mary Orr short story that became the cinema classic “All About Eve.”
-It was Bacall’s musical-theater debut, and the actress won a Tony for her performance, as did Strouse and Adams for their score.

 But it was “Annie” (1977) that proved to be Strouse’s most durable — and long-running — Broadway hit (over 2,300 performances).
 Chronicling the Depression-era adventures of the celebrated comic strip character Little Orphan Annie, the musical featured lyrics by Martin Charnin and a book by Thomas Meehan.